opencv/opencv/doc/tutorials/videoio/video-write/video_write.markdown

     @code{.cpp}
     CV_FOURCC('P','I','M,'1') // this is an MPEG1 codec from the characters to integer
     @endcode
-    If you pass for this argument minus one than a window will pop up at runtime that contains all the codec installed on your system and ask you to select the one to use:
+    If you pass for this argument minus one then a window will pop up at runtime that contains all the codec installed on your system and ask you to select the one to use:

     ![](images/videoCompressSelect.png)